Nicolas-Johnson/Huddie-Landingpage/README.md

 ![](./public/images/desktop-design.jpg)

-Just a simple page website to practice mi skils with HTML and SCSS
+Just a simple page website to practice my skills with HTML and SCSS

 ## My process